Lankanectes pera: Threats

-There are currently many different threats that concern the Corrugated Frogs as they are currently critically endangered according to the IUCN Red List.
+There are currently many different threats that concern the corrugated frogs as they are currently critically endangered according to the IUCN Red List.
 The species resides in high altitudes and is limited in distribution due to habitat destruction.
 Much of this habitat deterioration is caused by increasing climate change.
-In Sri Lanka where the Corrugated Frogs are located, rainfall per year has been declining especially in the western slopes.
-This has caused increasing dry periods that threaten Lankanectes Pera the existence and well being of the species.
+In Sri Lanka where the corrugated frogs are located, rainfall per year has been declining especially in the western slopes.
+This has caused increasing dry periods that threaten Lankanectes pera the existence and well-being of the species.
 In addition to this, the increase in annual temperature has risen across the country in the past century by about 1.1oC.
 These factors greatly increase the risk of forest fires that further damage the frog's habitat.

 The frog species currently resides in the Knuckles Mountain Forest Reserve.
 This reserve faces threats that include extensive agricultural practices, illegal cardamom plantations, and the restless pollution from pesticide use.
-The unregulated research work and construction of resorts and other houses, uncontrolled tourism, and human set forest fires continue to be growing concerns in the efforts to save the environment of the Corrugated Frogs along with the species itself.
+The unregulated research work and construction of resorts and other houses, uncontrolled tourism, and human set forest fires continue to be growing concerns in the efforts to save the environment of the corrugated frogs along with the species itself.

 Conservation

-The Corrugated Frogs is currently a critically endangered species and due to its specialized habitat, it requires immediate conservation efforts if it is not going to go extinct.
+The corrugated frogs are currently a critically endangered species and due to its specialized habitat, it requires immediate conservation efforts if it is not going to go extinct.
 Its current required climatic conditions for survival are predicted to deteriorate because of current global warming trends.
 The Knuckles, or the area in which the species is located, is currently a mountain refuge for 8 micro endemic frog species also considered critically endangered or endangered.
 So far the conservation of these species has relied on this Knuckles mountain and continues management of protected areas along with protection of streams and forests where the frogs are also found.